boomerchi/BIAS_ContinuousReleaseProtocol/protocol_details.md

 - **Try compiling** the file locally to validate conversions down to here.
    - `pdflatex mainMerge.tex`
 - **Zip the folder**.
    - don't forget to throw away garbage files generated during `pdflatex`
+   - pleace only one .tex file.
+Remove any other .tex file, because Authorea automatic importing mechanism cannot decide which one is the target tex file.
+      - `template-standalone-figure.tex` is not needed anymore, so delete.
 - **Import the ZIP in Authorea**.
 A new article appears in Authorea.
 - **Link the Github repo** prepared in step 1 with a deploy key and set a webhook.
 Specify target branch as `struct_authorea`
 - **Check that the new branch** `struct_authorea` appears in the Github.
 In your local repo, try pulling the changes.